Docker

 : Directory where Zigbee2MQTT stores it configuration (pwd maps to the current working directory)-v /run/udev:/run/udev:ro

-: only required for auto-detecting the port and some adapters like ConBee-e TZ=Europe/Amsterdam
+: required for auto-detecting the adapter-e TZ=Europe/Amsterdam

-: Configure the timezone-p 8080:8080
+: configure the timezone-p 8080:8080

 : port forwarding from inside Docker container to host (for the frontend)